goshansp/fedora-iot/README.md

 This project is aimed to deploy Fedora IoT to Rpi5.
 At the time of writing, mainline Kernel does not support Rpi5 networking.
 Hence we need a few tricks to get it working.

+# Next
+Is it possible to inject the copr/dwrobel-kernel into /boot? ... how can we achieve that?

 # Todo
 - add rpi5 device tree, ...
 - Include rpi5 ethernet network compatible Kernel (drowel)